Table of contents

-Customer experience has changed quite a bit over the past year.
+Customer experience has changed quite a bit over the year 2020.
 With social distancing norms and lockdown restrictions becoming commonplace, there’s been a drastic shift in how brands and customers interact.

 For instance, customers today place a premium on humanized and empathetic experiences.
 They’ve become more aware of their choices, and pay more attention to things like hygiene and safety.